Accelerated Learning

 Stack Courses and Compress Class Time

-Our Master of Science in Nursing (MSN)Master of Health Administration (MHA), Doctor of Education (EdD), and Post-Professional Doctor of Occupational Therapy (PPOTD) programs offer fully developed accelerated pathways.
-You can stack up to three courses each term—and finish your degree in a faster timeframe.
+In our Post-Professional Doctor of Occupational Therapy (PPOTD) and Doctor of Education program (EdD), students can take three courses, two of which may be assessment-based.
+With faculty approval, students can customize their schedules within the course term to better fit their needs.
 While USAHS does not offer Title IV for any term in which an accelerated learning course is taken without a full term “Anchor” course, other financing alternatives may be available.
 Please refer to the Financial Aid webpage for additional information.

 Apply Prior Learning Assessments